lucasrpatten/RegexGenerator/README.md

   - Create an AI that can generate a regex statement for a user

-- ### Training Data
+- ### Input Data

   - A list of texts that should match, a list of texts that should not match, and the expected output.
 The input length will vary

+- ### Text Preprocessing

+  - Convert each input character to its ascii integer representation.
+Additionally, for training, output will also be converted to its ascii integer representation.
+  - One-hot encode input ascii representations (as well as example output representations when training)

 - ### Recurrent Neural Network (RNN) with attention mechanism

   - Allows for variable sized input regex data
   - Uses attention to focus on relevant parts of the input data
-  - Includes length regularization to prevent overfitting
+  - Includes length regularization and masking to prevent overfitting

 - ### Variational Autoencoder (VAE)